The blockquote element

 <p>— Stephen Roberts</p>

 In terms of accessibility, I consider this a bad practice.
-Related elements should generally be programmatically grouped so its clear what belongs to what.
+Related elements should generally be programmatically grouped so it’s clear what belongs to what.
 In which case, I prefer the accompanying example, which uses <figure> and <figcaption>:

 <figure>